 Skip to main content

-Only to reach your API endpoint.
+Only to reach your API endpoint (and, for REST, to fetch specPath when it is a URL).
 The CLI runs entirely locally.
 If you enable AI reasoning, it calls the Anthropic API (requires DINO_AI_KEY).
-Without AI features, Dino makes zero external calls beyond your API.
+Without AI features, Dino makes zero external calls beyond your API and any remote OpenAPI URL you configure.

 No. Dino runs on your machine.
 API responses are processed locally.
 The only external call is the optional AI reasoning feature, which strips all secrets before sending data to the LLM provider.